egeloen/ivory-json-builder/README.md

 ## License

-The Ivory Google Map is under the MIT license.
+The Ivory JSON Builder is under the MIT license.
 For the full copyright and license information, please read the [LICENSE](LICENSE) file that was distributed with this source code.